2014 European Championship of American football

 The 2014 European Championship was the 13th European Championship of American football.
 The competition was held in Austria between May 30 and June 7, 2014.
 The top three teams qualified for the 2015 IFAF World Championship.

 Qualification

 Since 2003, the European Championships have been held in three different stages, with the winners of the C- and B-Pool tournaments each being promoted to the next-highest level.
 The winner of the C-Pool tournament in 2012 was Serbia.
-The B-Pool tournament 2013 took place from August 31 to September 7 in Milan, Italy.
-In addition to Italy and Serbia, there was also Denmark, Spain, the Czech Republic and Great Britain that battled for a spot in the A-Pool for 2014 in Austria.
+The B-Pool tournament in 2013 took place from August 31 to September 7 in Milan, Italy.
+In addition to Italy and Serbia, there were also Denmark, Spain, the Czech Republic and Great Britain that battled for a spot in the A-Pool for 2014 in Austria.
 The winner was Denmark, which qualified for the A-pool in 2014.